jensen/jensen/README.md

+In October 2021 I joined a [Discord group](https://www.devjam.org/user/4191b601-6084-4637-8131-2a416691137f) focused on building projects with a deadline.
+I use this as an opportunity to explore emerging technology.

 | Name                                                                           | react18 | supabase | remix | tailwind | typescript | xstate | crypto | solidjs | deno | filebase |
 |--------------------------------------------------------------------------------|:--------:|:--------:|:-----:|:-----------:|:----------:|:------:|:----------:|:--------:|:----:|:--------:|
 | [Quicknote](https://github.com/jensen/quicknote)                               | ✔️ | ✔️ || ✔️  | ✔️ ||||||